ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `helper_encrypted_agg_share`: The Helper's aggregate share, encrypted to the Collector (see {{aggregate-share-encrypt}}).

-The Leader MAY defer handling the collection request.
-In this case, it indicates that the response is not yet ready by immediately sending an empty response body.
-The Leader SHOULD include a Retry-After header field to suggest a polling interval to the Collector.
-The Collector then polls the state of the job by sending GET requests to the collection job.
-The Leader responds the same way until the job is ready, from which point it responds with the encoded `CollectionJobResp`.
-The Collector SHOULD use each response's Retry-After header field to decide when to try again.

-The Leader MAY also wait to respond to the Collector's PUT until the collection job is ready.
-In this case, it responds with the `CollectionJobResp`.

-Once the `Leader` has delivered a `CollectionJobResp` to the Collector, the Leader considers the batch to be collected, and further aggregation jobs MAY NOT add reports to the batch (see {{input-share-validation}}).
+Once the `Leader` has constructed a `CollectionJobResp` for the Collector, the Leader considers the batch to be collected, and further aggregation jobs MAY NOT add reports to the batch (see {{input-share-validation}}).

-If obtaining aggregate shares fails, then the Leader responds to subsequent GET requests to the collection job with an error status code.
+Changing a collection job's parameters is illegal, so if there are further PUT requests to the collection job with a different `CollectionJobReq`, the Leader MUST abort with error `invalidMessage`.

 #### Example